 Chiropractic care is all about detection and correction of spinal subluxations in order to promote a greater expression of life to run freely from the brain to the body.
-Anchorage chiropractors help remove interference to your nervous system so that you can live your life to your fullest potential.
+Chiropractors help remove interference to your nervous system so that you can live your life to your fullest potential.

 Chiropractic care is a preventive method to health that focuses on wellness rather than disease.
 Doctors of chiropractic pay close attention to the central nervous system (CNS) that controls all facets of the body.
 The brain conveys messages through the spinal column across an enormous set-up of spinal nerves to deliver info to every cell, organ, and system of the body.